lsst-dm/dmtn-094/index.rst

 .. note:: This section is informational

 There's currently no concept of roles in the existing IAM system for NCSA.
 A system that represents roles must also have permissions associated with roles.
-As such, Roles and are generally out of scope for this document, but they are mentioned for informational purposes.
+As such, Roles are generally out of scope for this document, but they are mentioned for informational purposes.

-It's possible that roles may be implemented group membership.
+Roles often are implemented as group membership.
 For example, the portal web application may rely on having the groups ``lsst_int_portal_usdac_user``, ``lsst_int_portal_pdac_user``, and ``lsst_int_portal_admin`` defined.
 In this example, these groups are effectively roles.
 The portal application can limit what a user can do based on membership in these groups.
-The portal may also  manage the roles in a user session context; a user may be allowed to be an admin by being a member of the admin group, but the user may assume the user role by default, with forced re-authentication being necessary to assume the admin role.
+The portal may also  manage the roles in a user session context: a user may be allowed to be an admin by being a member of the admin group, but the user may assume the user role by default, with forced re-authentication being necessary to assume the admin role.